Wednesday April 20, 2022

 As for dining, we enjoyed some delicious take-out meals during our stay!

 During our first evening we decided on ordering takeout from The Grand Cantina after reading great reviews.
 It was all very delicious!
 We ordered a variety of tacos (they have plenty of options), along with quesadillas, and their Esquites Salad.
-(Editor’s Note: The Grand Cantina is temporarily closed and will re-open soon at their new location in Walkerville!)

 After our fishing adventure with Ian, we ordered a late lunch/early dinner from Simon’s Prime Hamburgers and were very pleased with our meals from here as well!
 We ordered cheeseburgers, fries, and poutine.